 Overtime Compensation

-Employers can demand overtime work, in accordance with specific needs and the employee’s physical condition.
+Employers can demand overtime work, following specific needs and the employee’s physical condition.
 Maximum work extensions: 3 hours/day and 36 hours/month.

 - Daily: at least 150% of the employee’s average hourly wage or swap of leaves